Hyperbaric medicine: Contraindications

 The toxicology of the treatment has been reviewed by Ustundag et al. and its risk management is discussed by Christian R. Mortensen, in light of the fact that most hyperbaric facilities are managed by departments of anaesthesiology and some of their patients are critically ill.

 An absolute contraindication to hyperbaric oxygen therapy is untreated pneumothorax.
 The reason is concern that it can progress to tension pneumothorax, especially during the decompression phase of therapy, although treatment on oxygen-based tables may avoid that progression.
 The COPD patient with a large bleb represents a relative contraindication for similar reasons.
-Also, the treatment may raise the issue of Occupational health and safety (OHS), which has been encountered by the therapist.
+Also, the treatment may raise the issue of occupational health and safety (OHS), for chamber inside attendants, who should not be compressed if they are unable to equalise ears and sinuses.

-The following are relative contraindicationsmeaning that special consideration must be made by specialist physicians before HBO treatments begin:
+Extra care may be required in people with: